juristack/typst-vanilla/README.md

-# Vanilla Typst Package
+# Vanilla Typst Theme

-A vanilla Typst package that aims for minimalist styling familiar to conventional word processor defaults.
+A vanilla Typst theme that aims for minimalist and clean styling similar to conventional word processor defaults.

 ## Features